dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 So with AMD, whenever Apple calls CPU specific functions the app witll either not work or outright crash.
 Here are some apps and their "fixes":

-* Adobe Products don't always work and there is no fix for lightroom at the moment
+* Adobe Products don't always work
    * Some fixes can be found here: [Adobe Fixes](https://adobe.amd-osx.com/)
-   * Do note these fixes just disable functionality, they're not real fixes
+   * Do note these fixes just disables functionality, they're not really fixes
 * Virtual Machine running off of AppleHV's framework will not work(ie: Parallels 15, Vmware)
    * VirtualBox works fine as it doesn't use AppleHV
    * VMware 10 and older can work as well